- What We Do

 - BUBD - not available

-United States Department of Agriculture, Farm Services Agency.
-2008.
+U.S. Department of Agriculture, Farm Service Agency.
+2015.
 USDA Commodity Requirements.
 PL6 Peas and Lentils for Use in Export Programs.
-Retrieved August 17, 2012 from: http://www.fsa.usda.gov/Internet/FSA_File/pl6.pdf
+Retrieved September 30, 2016 from: https://www.fsa.usda.gov/Assets/USDA-FSA-Public/usdafiles/Comm-Operations/pdf/pl6.pdf